CallumWalley/sw_script/README.md

 # sw_script

+Hey Steve,

-I put everything into a new directory called *'Testing'*.
+I put everything into a new directory called *'Final'*, it's pretty much the same as the old *'Testing'* directory, just with my changes.
 You just need to put it into the same directoy as EEGlab and your inputs are in (`/nesi/nobackup/uoa00539`) and it should work fine.

 1. `cd ~